GovTechSG/ship-hats-overview/webinspect-scan-via-api.md

   "message": null
 }

-2.Uploading MacroData to the Project
+2. Uploading MacroData to the Project
 Once a MacroData is created for the Project, what is left to do is to upload to contents of the Macro you have created in 4b.
 Recording a Login Macro.

 We will use the id  value generated in the previous step as reference to tell the server where we want the MacroData to be uploaded to.